AndergassenLab/Allelome.LINK/README.md

 <br />

 ## 3.3 Output files
-Allelome.PRO v2.0 generates a results directory with different files including the allelic bias of your sequencing reads, as well as files for debugging and visualization.
-The main output files are the **locus_table.txt** file with information on the allelic status of each loci in the annotation and the **<name>.bed** file, to visualize your results in a genome browser.
-Please, find the detailed information about all output files in Table 3.
+Allelome.PRO v2.0 generates a results directory with different files, including the allelic bias of your sequencing reads, as well as files for debugging and visualization.
+The main output files are the **locus_table.txt** file with information on the allelic status of each loci in the annotation and the **<name>.bed** file to visualize your results in a genome browser.
+Please find detailed information about all output files in Table 3.

 *Table 3.*
 | Name      | Description   |